SarahMHaigh/SarahMHaigh.github.io/_pages/people.md

 <h2>Kate Pellegrino</h2>
 <img src="../images/Resized/KateP.png" width="200" style="float: right"/>
-<p> I am a freshman at the University of Nevada, Reno studying Neuroscience.
+<p> I am a sophomore at the University of Nevada, Reno studying Neuroscience.
 I am excited to learn about different laboratory techniques that can help us have a better understanding of the brain like EEG, ERG, and ABR.
 Additionally interested in how a lab runs and works as a whole.</p>
 <br><br><br>

 <h2>Amber Thaxton</h2>